NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Curious Apprentice.md

 Choose two attribute boosts.
 One must be to **Intelligence** or **Strength**, and one is a free attribute boost.

 You're trained in the Occultism skill and the Poetry Lore skill.
-You gain the [[Feats/Hefty Hauler|Hefty Hauler]] skill feat (carrying around all those books builds muscles, after all!).
+You gain the [[Hefty Hauler|Hefty Hauler]] skill feat (carrying around all those books builds muscles, after all!).

 Increase the party's reputation with Sandpoint Mercantile League by 1 and reduce the party's reputation with Scarnetti Consortium by 1.